What is a WMA?

 Calling or attempting to call wild turkeys using any sound that mimics those made by a wild turkey is prohibited from March 1 to the opening day of the spring turkey hunts on all WMAs.

-Hunters are to retrieve all crippled or dead game if possible and prohibits disposal of dead wildlife on WMAs.
+Hunters are to retrieve all crippled or dead game if possible and prohibit disposal of dead wildlife on WMAs.

 Wheelchair-bound Hunts, Zones, or Blinds

-These are open to hunters who are totally and permanently confined to a wheelchair as certified by a physician.
-On wheelchair-bound deer hunts, each wheelchair-bound hunter must be accompanied by a non-hunting assistant (age 16 years or older), except on Cordell Hull WMA and Yuchi WMA, where the assistant may also participate in hunting.
-On wheelchair-bound waterfowl hunts, each wheelchair-bound hunter must be accompanied by at least one, but not more than three assistants (at least one of whom must be age 16 years or older), who may also participate in hunting.
+Wheelchair-bound Hunts, Zones, or blinds are open to hunters who are totally and permanently confined to a wheelchair as certified by a physician.
+On wheelchair-bound big game hunts, each wheelchair-bound hunter must be accompanied by a non-hunting assistant (age 16 years or older), except on Cordell Hull WMA where the assistant may also participate in hunting.
+On wheelchairbound waterfowl hunts, each wheelchair-bound hunter must be accompanied by at least one, but not more than three assistants (at least one of whom must be age 16 years or older), who may also participate in hunting.

 Permits Required on WMAs